deusExMac/WebScraper/README.md

    * ``dpcScrollTargetElementCount``: json object literal.
 Specifies scrolling until a specific count/number of css elements will appear.
 Json object literal has the following fields: ``dpcType``.
      * ``scrollTargetSelector`` css selector defining the elements to count
      * ``scrollTargetCount`` number of html elements defined by ``scrollTargetSelector`` that must appear before stopping (exact value cannot always be guaranteed as scrolling may load many such elements).
 If ``scrollTargetCount`` is negative, this means infinite scrolling i.e. scrolling until no new elements appear.
 This is the only way infinite scrolling is supported.
 If boh ``dpcScrolldown`` and ``dpcScrollTargetElementCount`` is specified, ``dpcScrollTargetElementCount`` takes precedence.
 Defaults to an empty json object meaning no scrolling target count.
+     * ``dpcWaitFor`` string.
+CSS element.
+The element to wait for to appear, when operation is scroll or scrollpage.
+     * ``dpcFillContent`` string.
+The value to  insert in input boxes when operation is fill.
+Defaults to empty string value.
+     * ``dpcIsSubmit`` True | False.
+Specifies if a click on an element will result in submitting a form (i.e. data to the server).
+Used when ``dpcType`` has value click.
+Defaults to False.
+     * ``dpcRedirects`` True | False.
+Specifies if the operation redirects to another page.
+Used when ``dpcType`` has value click.
+Defaults to False.